 Walnuts contain alpha-linolenic acid (ALA), a plant-based omega-3 fatty acid.
 "Walnuts are a really important way to get polyunsaturated fats, including omega-3 fatty acids," Doerfler says.
 "They have more omega-3 fatty acids than any other nut or legume."

 Not only are walnuts high in ALA but they also contain more polyphenolic compounds (a type of antioxidant) than any other nut.
-Both alpha-linolenic acid and polyphenolic compounds are considered important brain foods that may help reduce oxidative stress and inflammation that lead to cognitive decline, according to the American Society for Nutrition.
-This, in turn, means they could benefit cognition.
+Both ALA and polyphenolic compounds are important brain foods that may help reduce oxidative stress and inflammation that lead to cognitive decline, per the American Society for Nutrition.
+This means they could benefit cognition.

-Eating more walnuts was observed to increase adults' performance on cognitive tests, regardless of their age, a December 2014 study published in The Journal of Nutrition, Health and Aging found.
-It's important to note that the research was funded by the California Walnut Council, but the findings are still important as this was the first large representative study to analyze walnut intake and cognition and to include all available cognitive data across the National Health and Nutrition Examination Survey (NHANES) research program.
+Eating more walnuts was also observed to increase adults' performance on cognitive tests, regardless of their age, a December 2014 study in The Journal of Nutrition, Health and Aging found.
+This research was funded by the California Walnut Council, but the findings are still important as this was the first large representative study to analyze walnut intake and cognition and to include all available cognitive data across the National Health and Nutrition Examination Survey (NHANES) research program.

-Whether you eat walnuts alone or with other foods, their unique blend of compounds will help you to better absorb healthy nutrients.
-“Walnuts in the diet can be great stand-alone nutrition, but they can also act as a power booster to other healthy foods,” Doerfler says.
+“Walnuts can be great [on their own], but they can also act as a power booster to other healthy foods,” Doerfler says.
 “Because of the healthy fats in walnuts, they could help you better absorb vitamin D or antioxidants found in foods like berries.”

 "It's possible that people with digestive issues will really benefit from the fiber in walnuts, but I often advise people to make sure they're chewing them well or puréeing them into recipes," Doerfler says.
 "That way, you are modifying the fiber so your gut has less mechanical chopping to do, and access to the nutrients in food is optimized."